Charity and community partners

 read about here.

-For more than a decade, Coles has donated surplus non-perishable food to Foodbank to distribute to charities which are feeding vulnerable Australians.
-Foodbank collects the food from Coles’ distribution centres and then redistributes it to up to 2,400 community charity partners.
+For more than two decades, Coles has donated surplus non-perishable food to Foodbank to distribute to charities which are feeding vulnerable Australians.
+Foodbank collects the food from Coles’ distribution centres and then redistributes it to approximately 2,950 agencies and community groups.

 To support the initiative, you can buy

-Coles Mum’s Sause Bolognese online, or click here for more information on the Curing Homesickness initiative.
+Coles Mum’s Sause products online, or click here for more information on the Curing Homesickness initiative.

 Curing Homesickness beneficiaries are: